 17. Have a staycation.
 Book a stay at a luxe hotel in your city and enjoy fluffy white robes, room service, and blackout shades.

 18. Try out a new workout class.
 Most yoga, Pilates, and Spin studios offer a free trial to new members, so take advantage.
-Who knows, you might just stumble upon your new favorite hobby.
+You might just stumble upon your new favorite hobby.

 19. Go thrifting.
 Head to a flea market, thrift store, or swap meet and see what hidden treasures you come home with.